mostafasadeghi97/design2code/README.md

 ## 📬 Feedback

 We value your feedback!
-Reach out directly on LinkedIn: [Mostafa Sadeghi](https://www.linkedin.com/in/mostafa-sadeghi/) or email us at dev@design2code.dev
+Reach out directly on LinkedIn: [Mostafa Sadeghi](https://www.linkedin.com/in/mostafa-sadeghi/)

 ## License